 The Assessment of Energy Production Potential from Ocean Currents along the United States Coastline report, created by Georgia Tech, assesses the maximum theoretical power resource contained in the ocean currents.
 The potential power available for extraction in the Florida Current region of the Gulf Stream is approximately 5.1 GW (corresponding to approximately 45 TWh/year of generation).
 Considering a larger region of the Gulf Stream—within 200 miles of the U.S. coastline from Florida to North Carolina—the potential power available for extraction is approximately 18.6 GW (or roughly 163 TWh/year of energy).

-The corresponding database, available through an online resource mapping tool pictured below, provides researchers insight into the potential of the ocean current energy resource.
+The corresponding database, available through the pictured online resource mapping tool, provides researchers insight into the potential of the ocean current energy resource.

 Riverine Hydrokinetic Resource Assessments